Jim Thorpe

 From 1920 to 1921, Thorpe was nominally the first president of the American Professional Football Association, which became the NFL in 1922.
 He played professional sports until age 41, the end of his sports career coinciding with the start of the Great Depression.
 Thorpe struggled to earn a living after that, working several odd jobs.
 He suffered from alcoholism and lived his last years in failing health and poverty.
-Thorpe was married thrice and had eight children, including Grace Thorpe, an environmentalist and Native rights activist, before suffering from heart failure and dying in 1953.
+Thorpe was married three times and had eight children - including Grace Thorpe, an environmentalist and Native rights activist - before suffering from heart failure and dying in 1953.

 Thorpe has received numerous accolades for his athletic accomplishments.
 The Associated Press ranked him as the "greatest athlete" from the first 50 years of the 20th century, and the Pro Football Hall of Fame inducted Thorpe as part of its inaugural class in 1963.
 The town of Jim Thorpe, Pennsylvania, was named in his honor.
 It has a monument site that contains his remains, which were the subject of legal action.
 Thorpe appeared in several films and was portrayed by Burt Lancaster in the 1951 film Jim Thorpe – All-American.